Genital psoriasis

 You may feel shame and anger, and this might manifest itself as depression and anxiety, and have a negative effect on your relationships.
 You may need emotional support, so don’t be scared to get help from a friend or a trusted professional.

-The more robust your body and soul is, the better your chances of reducing or eliminating attacks.
+The stronger your body and soul is, the better your chances of reducing or eliminating attacks.

 Some treatment guidelines garnered from scientific studies include:

-1. Gluten has been implicated1 as a trigger for some people, so reduce (eliminate) your intake of gluten and see what happens – try being gluten-free for three months, measuring your genital psoriasis (note: wheat grown in the USA naturally contains more gluten than other types of wheat).
+1. Gluten has been implicated3 as a trigger for some people, so reduce (eliminate) your intake of gluten and see what happens – try being gluten-free for three months, measuring your genital psoriasis (a gluten-free trial mainly helps those who also have gluten sensitivity or coeliac disease).
 It’s worth a try, even though for most of us eliminating wheat from our diet is hard at first – you’ll adjust (and probably lose weight and feel much better – we eat way too much bread and pasta!)

 2. Increase fibre to at least 30 grams / 1 ounce per day to keep your bowels moving (supplements are fine to use, as when you eliminate wheat, you will need to replace the fibre)